curegit/reversi-ai-dll/README.md

 The bit number is 0 to 63.
 The returned index is 0 to 7.
-Use this function for the conversion of a bit number as AI result into a disk position.
+Use this function for the conversion of a bit number as AI result, to a disk position.

 #### `int index_to_position_j(int n)`